scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/kintone-tutorial.md

 ## <a name="prerequisites"></a>Vereisten

-Voor het configureren van Azure AD-integratie met Kintone, moet u de volgende items:
+To configure Azure AD integration with Kintone, you need the following items:

-* Een Azure AD-abonnement Als u geen Azure AD-omgeving hebt, krijgt u een [gratis account](https://azure.microsoft.com/free/)
+* Een Azure AD-abonnement If you don't have an Azure AD environment, you can get a [free account](https://azure.microsoft.com/free/)
-* Eenmalige aanmelding Kintone ingeschakeld abonnement
+* Kintone single sign-on enabled subscription

 ## <a name="scenario-description"></a>Scenariobeschrijving

 In deze zelfstudie gaat u in een testomgeving eenmalige aanmelding van Azure AD configureren en testen.

-* Biedt ondersteuning voor Kintone **SP** gestart door SSO
+* Kintone supports **SP** initiated SSO

-## <a name="adding-kintone-from-the-gallery"></a>Kintone uit de galerie toe te voegen
+## <a name="adding-kintone-from-the-gallery"></a>Adding Kintone from the gallery

-Voor het configureren van de integratie van Kintone in Azure AD, moet u Kintone uit de galerie toevoegen aan uw lijst met beheerde SaaS-apps.
+To configure the integration of Kintone into Azure AD, you need to add Kintone from the gallery to your list of managed SaaS apps.

-**Als u wilt toevoegen Kintone uit de galerie, moet u de volgende stappen uitvoeren:**
+**To add Kintone from the gallery, perform the following steps:**

-1. In de **[Azure-portal](https://portal.azure.com)** , klik in het navigatievenster aan de linkerkant op **Azure Active Directory** pictogram.
+1. Klik in het linkernavigatievenster in de  **[Azure-portal](https://portal.azure.com)** op het **Azure Active Directory**-pictogram.

     ![De knop Azure Active Directory](common/select-azuread.png)